vlayer-xyz/vlayer/book/src/javascript/web-proofs.md

 ### WebSocket proxy

 The WebSocket proxy is necessary in the Web Proofs setup to give vlayer extension access to low-level TLS connection of the HTTPS request we are generating Web Proof for (browsers don't offer such access by default).
 The default WS proxy `wss://notary.pse.dev/proxy` we use in our SDK, hosted by the TLSN team, offers support only for a limitted number of domains (you can see them listed [here](https://docs.tlsnotary.org/developers/notary_server.html#websocket-proxy-server)).
 If you'd like to notarize a request for a different domain, then you may run your own proxy server.
-In order to do it locally, first, install and run websocat:
+In order to do it locally, install and run websocat:

 ```bash
 cargo install websocat